 Ladies and gentlemen, our journey through the 90s is coming to a close.
 I’ve spent nearly a year going through every Billboard Year End chart of the decade that I was born in and chose and tore apart around 100 songs that I considered to be the worst in their respective years.
 And I think it’s appropriate that I follow that up with this list, counting down the 100 best songs of the decade.
-Now, this list will be huge, so I hope you’re making yourself comfortable while reading this, and it will be split into two parts with 50 songs each.
+Now, this list will be huge, so I hope you’re making yourself comfortable while reading this, and it will be split into two parts with 50 entries each.
 Now let’s talk 90s music itself, which, for the most part, represented youth and attitude.
 Grunge, alt-rock, and other rock subgenres satisfied those wanting their dose of rock.
 Hip-hop was at its golden age at this time, containing some of the genre’s most celebrated records and gaining notoriety thanks to gangsta rap.
 R&B, reggae, and other genres made by predominately black artists were also huge and, at certain points, re-appropriated.
 Teen pop and other music catered for younger audiences were also prominent.
 Also successful were house, techno, adult contemporary, and country.
 Now that we got that out the way, let’s get into the list.

 Here’s one of my more “controversial” choices.
 Now I’ve already did a Target Practice on Smash Mouth’s All Star, so if you got time, check that out.
 Now I’m fully aware that this song is stupid.
 I mean, the writing is basically a bunch of nonsense that was probably done with mad libs.
 But the instrumentation is pretty kick ass and there’s a certain charm to Steve Hardwell.
 A friend of mine’s said that he’s willing to forgive bad writing if the song sounds good and while I don’t particularly agree with that mindset, All Star is one of those cases where it makes sense for me since the writing isn’t offensively or incompetently bad.
 I loved this song since I was a kid and I still love it now.